Energy Drink is an energy drink under the Coca-cola company, being uniquely marketed towards the Australian and New Zealand market.

 Due to the high amount of carbs (sugar) that a single can of Mother Energy Drink contains, I personally don’t believe that it is suitable for a Keto Diet.

-The Keto Diet is essentially a low carb high fat diet which is said to provide substantial health benefits such as weight loss and general health improvements.
+The Keto Diet is essentially a low-carb high-fat diet that is said to provide substantial health benefits such as weight loss and general health improvements.

 The general rule of the Keto Diet involves avoiding or reducing carbohydrate intake, so sugary energy drinks such as Mother won’t fit well for you due to their high carbohydrate content.